-This summary provides an overview of CWIFR's annual budget and financial position in an easy to understand and simplified format.
+This summary provides an overview of CWIFR's proposed district budget and financial position in an easy to understand and simplified format.
 In addition to inclusion in the budget document, the summary is distributed to district residents in the district's newsletter.
-In addition, the budget summary is available for download in portable document format (PDF) from the budget page on the district website.
+In addition, the district's 2022 Budget in Brief is available for download from the district's web site.